-- 6. Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), though in some departments responsibility for data protection matters may have been given/delegated to a designated member of staff. - 7.
-The Departmental Administrator (or other member of staff coordinating this activity) should do the following before starting work on the Checklist: - (a) Speak to their Head of Department (or equivalent).
-This is because, under the University's Data Protection Policy approved by the Council, the Head of Department is ultimately responsible for data protection compliance within their department. - (b) Identify key members of departmental staff to assist in working through the Checklist (e.g., as appropriate and insofar as the roles/functions exist, departmental staff responsible for local IT, HR, alumni relations, communications, office management, student administration, purchasing or project management).
+- 7. Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), though in some departments responsibility for data protection matters may have been given/delegated to a designated member of staff.
+If any department temporarily has neither a Departmental Administrator nor a member of staff responsible for data protection matters, they should seek advice from the Information Compliance Office on how best to coordinate the work. - 8.
+The Departmental Administrator (or other member of staff coordinating this work) should do the following before starting work on the Checklist:

-- (c) Remind themselves of the core aspects of data protection compliance by reading the University's overview webpage on the topic. - 8.
+- (a) Speak to their Head of Department (or equivalent).
+This is because, under the University's Data Protection Policy approved by the Council, the Head of Department is ultimately responsible for data protection compliance within their department. - (b) Identify key members of departmental staff to assist in working through the Checklist (e.g., as appropriate and insofar as the roles/functions exist, departmental staff responsible for local IT, HR, alumni relations, communications, office management, student administration, purchasing or project management). - (c) Remind themselves of the core aspects of data protection compliance by reading the University's overview webpage on the topic. - 9.
 Departmental Administrators are asked to sign the Checklist before submitting it, and in so doing to indicate that their Head of Department is content for it to be submitted.